Skip to Content

 What is Gender Discrimination?

-Gender discrimination is treating individuals differently in the workplace on the basis of their gender.
-This can take many forms, such as denying someone a promotion, paying someone less than their male counterparts for the same work, or making sexist comments or jokes.
+Gender discrimination means treating individuals differently at work because of their gender.
+This includes actions like denying a promotion, paying someone less than a colleague, or making sexist comments or jokes.

-Subtle forms of gender discrimination include microaggressions, such as questioning an individual's competence based purely on their gender, or unequal application of workplace policies.
-Understanding these nuances is critical for identifying and challenging inappropriate practices that contribute to a hostile work environment.
+Some forms of gender discrimination are subtle, such as questioning a person's competence based only on gender, or applying workplace rules unequally.
+Recognizing these behaviors is vital for addressing the problems that lead to a hostile work environment.

 What Laws Protect Me From Gender Discrimination in Phoenix, AZ?

-The federal law that protects employees from gender discrimination is Title VII of the Civil Rights Act of 1964.
-In addition, the Arizona Civil Rights Act provides additional protections against discrimination based on gender, as well as other protected classes such as race, age, and sexual orientation.
+Title VII of the Civil Rights Act of 1964 is the main federal law against gender discrimination.
+The Arizona Civil Rights Act adds more protection, covering discrimination based on gender, race, age, and sexual orientation as well.

 What Should I Do If I Think I'm Being Discriminated Against at Work?

-If you suspect that you're being discriminated against at work, you should document any incidents of discrimination and report them to your employer's HR department.
-If you're not satisfied with their response, you may want to consider filing a complaint with the Equal Employment Opportunity Commission (EEOC) or seeking legal counsel.
+If you suspect discrimination at work, document all incidents and inform your HR department.
+If you are not satisfied with their response, file a complaint with the Equal Employment Opportunity Commission (EEOC) or speak with a lawyer.

 Can I Be Retaliated Against for Reporting Gender Discrimination?

-No, it is illegal for employers to retaliate against employees for reporting gender discrimination.
-If you experience retaliation, you may have additional legal claims against your employer.
+Employers are not allowed to punish employees for reporting gender discrimination.
+If you experience retaliation, you might have legal claims against your employer.

 What Damages Can I Recover If I Win a Gender Discrimination Lawsuit?

-If you win a gender discrimination lawsuit, you may be entitled to back pay, front pay, compensatory damages (for emotional distress, for example), and punitive damages (if the employer’s conduct was particularly egregious).
-Your attorney can advise you on what damages you may be able to recover in your specific situation.
+If you win a gender discrimination lawsuit, you may receive back pay, front pay, damages for emotional distress, and sometimes punitive damages in extreme cases.
+Your lawyer can explain what damages could apply to your specific claim.

 Our Values